krzysztoffila/krzysztoffila/README.md

 Frontend Developer
 ------------------

-I am an IT Technician with aspirations to become a frontend developer.
-I am currently focusing on JavaScript and Vue.js projects after which I plan to try my hand at TypeScript with React and PHP with jQuery
+I am an IT Technician with over a year of experience in IT, primarily in hardware.
+I have aspirations to become a frontend developer and am currently focusing on JavaScript and Vue.js projects, after which I plan to try my hand at the entire Vue ecosystem(Nuxt, Pinia etc.) and TypeScript.

 * 🌍  I'm based in Opole - Poland🇵🇱
 * 🖥️  See my portfolio [here](https://krzysztof-fila.netlify.app/)